More Common Law materials.

 confidently foretold.

-common law and the civil law is intimately connected with their
+and the civil law is intimately connected with their different modes of

-different modes of procedure and with the different degree of respect
+procedure and with the different degree of respect paid to technical

-paid to technical forms.
-Under the common law, forms are as sacred as
+forms.
+Under the common law, forms are as sacred as the principles they

-the principles they embody.
+embody.
 They are precedents.
-The precise form being
+The precise form being a precedent, the

-a precedent, the certainty of the principle which it embodies is
+certainty of the principle which it embodies is thereby fixed.
+There

 The great instrument by which certainty has been given to